 Group Insurance.
 The Group Insurance Commission (GIC) provides health insurance benefits to more than 430,000 people, including state and participating municipalities' employees, retirees, their spouses, and dependents, and certain retired municipal teachers, their spouses and dependents.
 State employee contributions are currently based on date of hire; employees hired on or before June 30, 2003 contribute 20% of total premium costs, and employees hired after June 30, 2003 contribute 25% of premium costs.
 Similarly, state retirees contribute either 10%, 15% or 20%, depending on their retirement date.
 The GIC also provides health insurance benefits for the employees and retirees of participating municipalities; the municipalities reimburse the state for their enrollees' premium costs.
 The contribution ratio(s) for municipal enrollees is set through a collective bargaining process within each community.
-As of July 1, 2016, the GIC provides health insurance to employees and retirees of 54 municipal entities: 10 cities, 33 towns, eight regional school districts, two regional districts and one educational collaborative.
+As of July 1, 2017, the GIC provides health insurance to employees and retirees of 56 municipal entities: 11 cities, 34 towns, eight regional school districts, two regional districts and one educational collaborative.

-Fiscal 2017 GIC appropriations total \$1.703 billion, approximately \$560 million of which are offset by municipal revenue and \$205 million of which are offset by non-state agency revenue to reimburse the state for providing health insurance benefits to the participating governmental units, including municipalities.
-In addition, the fiscal 2017 budget authorizes transfers of up to \$440 million to the State Retiree Benefits Trust Fund for the purpose of making expenditures for current state retirees and their dependents.
+Fiscal 2018 GIC appropriations total \$1.750 billion, approximately \$610 million of which are offset by municipal revenue and \$210 million of which are offset by non-state agency revenue to reimburse the state for providing health insurance benefits to the participating governmental units, including municipalities.
+In addition, the fiscal 2018 budget authorizes transfers of up to \$432 million to the State Retiree Benefits Trust Fund for the purpose of making expenditures for current state retirees and their dependents.

-In keeping with the GIC's commitment to cost containment, the GIC approved a package of benefit changes effective in fiscal 2016 that is designed to encourage greater use of primary care physicians to coordinate healthcare and to lower the utilization of higher-cost services (the highest-cost hospitals and prescription drugs, and the less-efficient and/or lower quality specialists).
-The average fiscal 2017 premium rates for GIC state and municipal members are projected to increase by 3.6% over fiscal 2016.
+In keeping with the GIC's commitment to cost containment, the GIC approved a package of benefit changes effective in fiscal 2018 that is designed to encourage greater use of primary care physicians in lower-cost provider systems and to lower the utilization of higher-cost services (the highest-cost hospitals, physician groups and prescription drugs).
+The average fiscal 2018 premium rates for GIC state and municipal members are projected to increase by 3.7% over fiscal 2017.